makersacademy/news-summary-challenge/README.md

 ```

 ## Further improvements
-If I had developed the program in a more functional way.
+I had developed the program in a more functional way.
 If I had more time, I would refactor the code my extracting more objects and implementing more SRP.
 Furthermore, I should add more tests that focus on behaviour.